Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-details.md

 ## Custom fields

-In addition to the default fields, you can also add custom fields to the request details section.
+In addition to the default fields, you can also add custom fields to the request details section using the [Form Designer](/servicemanager-user-guide/service-portfolio/requests/request-details-form-designer).
 Custom fields allow you to capture additional information that is specific to your organization's needs.
 You can create custom fields for various types of data, such as text, numbers, dates, or dropdown selections.
 This flexibility enables you to tailor the request details to better suit your processes and requirements.

 ## Saving Changes